 |Corncob3||Seine Bay, Jun 8, 1944|

-Reading Stan Mayes account of his time on Winha in 1942 HERE, it is clear that she had seen better days by the time he served on her in 1942 and had been lashed up to keep her going.
+Stan Mayes gave an account of his time on Winha in 1942 HERE.
+It is clear that she had seen better days by the time he served on her and she had been lashed up to keep her going.
 Despite this, as can be seen from the list of convoys above, she made a number of trips across the Atlantic.
 The Sydney destination is Cape Breton rather than Australia.
 One wonders whether the state of the ship improved from when she was described by Stan, but it seems likely that she was kept going with only essential work being done.

 Despite her sorry state, Winha had one final important contribution to make to the war effort as described below.